MonashDeepNeuron/edu-handbook/src/Welcome.md

 # Welcome

 Welcome and congratulations on joining the MDN Education team.
-T

 This is the Education Training Book which contains the training material which covers much of the prerequisite content necessary to deliver workshops or provide education as part of MDN.